denten-books/plain-text/4-sign.md

 Contemporary word processors enable us to drag and drop passages with unprecedented facility.
 But readers and writers hardly comprise a "bootstrapping community" of their own, of the kind Engelbart imagined for his laboratory peers.
-The contemporary writer *is bootstrapped* passively to whatever dominant vision of "intellect augmentation."
+The contemporary writer is bootstrapped passively to whatever prevailing vision of intellect augmentation.
 The very discussion about what "intellect augmentation" means, passes from view as the tools of augmentation become a commodity.
+They are beyond reading or critique as they are no longer legible to the community of readers and writers.

 To bring his system into being, Engelbart convened a bootstrap community which through recursive self-improvement could lift itself up towards a smarter,